 Your time is valuable.
 Trust that it’ll take a lot longer to recover access to your accounts, if that’s even possible, than to make some changes before you get hacked:

-- Generate new strong passwords for all your accounts and use a password manager to store your passwords.
+- Use a password manager to store your passwords.
 Make sure to use a very strong passphrase to access your password manager.
-This is key, because if a bad actor gets your master password, then they have access to all your passwords.
+This is critical, because if a bad actor gets your master password, then you’ve lost the keys to the kingdom.

 - Do NOT let operating systems, browsers, or your Google Account save your passwords.

-- Do NOT click links or open attachments in unsolicited e-mails.
+- Do NOT click links or open attachments in unsolicited e-mails from people you don’t know, or that seem out of character from your trusted contacts.
 It could be an attempt to phish you, or install malware on your system.